Back to Journals

 Professor Mei-Chun Cheung

-Prof. Mei-Chun Cheung is an Associate Professor of the Department of Social Work, The Chinese University of Hong Kong.
-She obtained her Ph.D. degree in Clinical Psychology, specialized in clinical neuropsychology from the Chinese University of Hong Kong.
-She has also received clinical training at the University of California at San Diego in the U.S. and the University of Birmingham in England.
 Prof. Cheung's research interest involves clinical neuropsychology, clinical intervention, aging and dementia, Autism Spectrum Disorder.
 She uses both behavioral (such as lesion analysis) and brain imaging methods (including functional MRI and EEG) to investigate neuroplasticity of cognitive function (e.g. memory and language) and effects of various kinds of brain damage (e.g., epilepsy and complications of radiotherapy for the treatment of nasopharyngeal carcinoma) on human cognitive functions.

-Dr Einar Thorsteinsson
+Professor Einar Thorsteinsson

 Einar Thorsteinsson, PhD, is an Associate Professor at University of New England, School of Psychology, Australia.
 He maintains extensive collaborations in the area of health psychology both within Australia and internationally such as through the Health Behaviour in School-aged Children (HBSC) research network that covers most nations in Europe as well as Canada and the US.
-Dr. Thorsteinsson has published extensively within the area of health psychology covering topics such as adolescent coping, sleep, mental health, sexual orientation, internet use, psychological wellbeing, social support, stress, and exercise.
+Prof. Thorsteinsson has published extensively within the area of health psychology covering topics such as adolescent coping, sleep, mental health, sexual orientation, internet use, psychological wellbeing, social support, stress, and exercise.
 His collaborations extend outside his main research area through his knowledge of research methods and statistics such as meta-analysis.

 Editorial Board